Law would allow restraining orders to include victim’s pets.

 “This bill will allow a court to include in any such restraining order a provision pertaining to household pets.
 For example, the court could order that the perpetrator refrain from removing, harming, mistreating, or disposing of a household pet,” said Carpenter.

-“Abusers will hold things over the victim to control them, and one of the things they can go after is the victim’s dog or cat.
-Also, victims can be reluctant to leave or report a violent situation if they fear a pet will be retaliated against.
+“I was deeply moved by the testimony of domestic abuse survivors and advocates at this bill’s public hearings.
+They spoke about how abusers will hold things over the victim to control them, and one of the things they can go after is the victim’s dog or cat.
+They testified that victims can be reluctant to leave or report a violent situation if they fear a pet will be retaliated against.
 The reluctance or inability to flee an abusive relationship places domestic-violence victims – and their children and pets – at a much greater risk,” said Carpenter.